 Take your Agile team to the next level.

 Great!
 So your company has gone Agile, you have read the manual, taken a class and now it is time to implement.
 But how?
 Meridith is a rock star at engaging individuals in a new way of communicating through combining the performing arts and improvisation with the scrum cycle.

 This interactive workshop will give you and your team tools to help with group dynamics, trust, adaptability, creativity, ideation, common purpose, and overall improvement in the Agile process.
-We like to call it, putting on your SCRUM F.A.C.E.!
-Curious, you should be.
+We like to call it, putting on your SCRUM F.A.S.E. (failure, adaptability, story and empathy)!

 You’ll also leave with a few tools to help improve your next standup!